lautarograc/glitch-vsc/README.md

 # glitch-vsc README

-A api-wrapper extension for GlitchTip error monitoring platform in Visual Studio Code and Cursor
+An api-wrapper extension for GlitchTip error monitoring platform in Visual Studio Code and Cursor

+To get started, set-up your glitchtip project using ctrl+shift*p/cmd+shift+p and selecting "GlitchTip: Link Account", then follow the prompts.

 ## Features